-Our approach combines the IF-ELSE constructions and an extension of state pattern [10] with our support for concur- rency.
+Our approach combines the IF-ELSE constructions and an extension of the state pattern [10] with our support for concur- rency.
 Code generated by our approach is tested under the PSSM.
-Although supporting multi-thread-based concurrency, binary files compiled from and the event processing speed of runtime execution of code generated by our approach are dramatically smaller than some manual implementation approaches and code generation tools.
+Although supporting multi-thread-based concurrency, the event processing speed of runtime execution of code generated by our approach is dramatically faster than some manual implementation approaches and code generation tools.

-To sum up, the contributions of this paper are as followings:
+To sum up, the contributions of this paper are the following:

 A multi-thread-based design and complete code genera- tion approach for concurrent USMs.

-An empirical on the semantic-conformance and efficiency of code generated by the proposed approach.
+An empirical validation of the semantic-conformance and efficiency of code generated by the proposed approach.

 The remaining of this paper is organized as follows: Sec- tion II presents preliminary USM concepts in a formal way.
 Thread-based concurrency is designed in Section III.
-Based on the design, a code generation approach is proposed Section IV.
+Based on the design, a code generation approach is proposed in Section IV.
 The implementation and empirical evaluation are reported in Section V. Section VI argues related work.
 The conclusion and future work are presented in Section VII.

 BACKGROUND DEFINITION